We found 38 chiropractors who accept Humana Simplicity near Naperville, IL.

 Dr. Kevin Russeau specializes in chiropractic and practices in Wheaton, IL.
-Dr. Russeau is rated highly by his patients.
-He is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Patient ratings for Dr. Russeau average 4.5 stars out of 5.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Russeau honors.

 Clinical interests: Carpal Tunnel Syndrome, Spine Problems, Craniosacral Therapy, Trigger Point Therapy, Activator ...
 (Read more)